 How HIV doesn’t spread

 You can’t become infected with HIV through ordinary contact.
-That means you can’t catch HIV or AIDS by hugging, kissing, dancing or shaking hands with someone who has the infection.
+That means you can’t catch HIV or AIDS by hugging, kissing, dancing, or shaking hands with someone who has the infection.

 Risk factors

-Anyone of any age, race, sex or sexual orientation can be infected with HIV/AIDS.
+Anyone of any age, race, sex, or sexual orientation can be infected with HIV/AIDS.
 However, you’re at greatest risk of HIV/AIDS if you: Have unprotected sex.
 Use a new latex or polyurethane condom every time you have sex.
-Anal sex is riskier than is vaginal sex.
+Anal sex is riskier than vaginal sex.
 Your risk of HIV increases if you have multiple sexual partners.
 Have an STI.
 Many STIs produce open sores on your genitals.
 These sores act as doorways for HIV to enter your body.

 Use illicit injection drugs.
 People who use illicit injection drugs often share needles and syringes.
 This exposes them to droplets of other people’s blood.